When it's time — recognizing the signs that home is no longer safe

 Here's where it gets complicated, because the answer depends on your parent's financial situation and what they've actually planned for.

 Long-term care insurance, if your parent has it, is the best-case scenario.
-Long-term care insurance is designed to cover exactly this.
+It's designed to cover exactly this.
 Policies vary tremendously in what they cover, at what rates, and for how long.
-If your parent bought a policy years ago, it might cover three thousand dollars monthly.
+If your parent bought a policy years ago, it might cover $3,000 monthly.
 If they bought one more recently, it might cover less.
 Some policies have a waiting period before they kick in, some don't.
-If your parent has long-term care insurance, the first step is contacting the insurance company to understand what their policy covers and what the application process looks like.
+The American Association for Long-Term Care Insurance reports that only about 7% of Americans over 50 carry long-term care insurance, so most families are working without this safety net.
+If your parent does have a policy, the first step is contacting the insurance company to understand what it covers and what the application process looks like.

 If there's no long-term care insurance, you need to look at your parent's assets.
-Do they have savings?
-Own their home?
-Have stocks or retirement accounts?
+Savings, home equity, stocks, retirement accounts.
 These are their resources.
 The reality is that assisted living costs money until the money is gone.
 It's not covered by Medicare.
 It's not covered by most health insurance.
 Some states' Medicaid programs will cover assisted living once someone's assets are depleted, but not all states do, and the timeline and process are complex.

 Medicaid is complicated, and it varies by state, but here's the basic idea.
 If your parent's assets drop below a certain threshold (the exact threshold varies), they might become eligible for Medicaid benefits that help cover facility costs.
 Some assisted living facilities accept Medicaid, some don't.
-Some only accept Medicaid after your parent has been there a certain amount of time on private pay.
+Some only accept Medicaid after your parent has been there a certain period on private pay.
 This matters.
-If you think your parent will eventually need Medicaid, you can't just pick any facility.
-You need to pick one that will keep them if Medicaid becomes necessary.
+If you think your parent will eventually need Medicaid, you need to pick a facility that will keep them when Medicaid becomes necessary.

 Some people pay privately for assisted living until the money runs out, then switch to a Medicaid-approved facility.
 Some people get reverse mortgages on their homes to extend how long they can pay privately.
 Some families contribute money to help cover costs.
-Some people's adult children pay directly, becoming responsible for the monthly bill.
 Whatever your family's situation, it needs to be discussed before your parent moves, not after.

 Managing the Financial Reality